Denmark in facts

-If your clients are arriving at Copenhagen Airport, they will be able to rent a car from there, and get on with their journey to Denmark.
+If your clients are arriving at Copenhagen Airport, they will be able to rent a car from there and get on with their journey in Denmark.

 The most common credit card in Denmark is VISA, but most ATMs accept Mastercard and American Express as well.